Monday, November 3, 2025

 Week one: create space to think

-Week two: steady the emotive and complex cases
+Week two: steady the sensitive and complex cases

 Pair buddies on sensitive cases, add short decompressions after difficult calls, and run coaching-based quality checks to catch issues before they grow.